-In response to the residents who experienced harm; in consultation with the individuals and their families, we reviewed their care and support plans and introduced additional measures, including the use of falls technology, increased observations, and input from additional healthcare professionals.
+In response to the residents who experienced harm; in consultation with the individuals and their family, we reviewed their care and support plans, and introduced additional measures, including the use of falls technology, increased observations, and input from additional healthcare professionals.

-This is the sixth year of the duty of candour being in operation and it has helped focus our learning and planning for improvements as a service and as a company.
+Duty of candour informs our learning and planning for improvements as a service, and as a company.
 It has helped us to remember that people who use our services have the right to know when things could be better, as well as when they go well.